SeanKilleen/seankilleen.github.io/_posts/2020-06-08-thoughts-on-the-net-foundations-revised-election-process.md

 ## What I Like About the Process

-* **Diversity of candidates as an explicitly stated goal.** We recognized this need during the last election, and a nominating comittee has the ability to ensure that a slate of candidates is diverse.
+* **Diversity of candidates as an explicitly stated goal.** We recognized this need during the last election, and a nominating committee has the ability to ensure that a slate of candidates is diverse.
 * **Term Limits.** I like the idea that someone can only serve on a board for a certain amount of time.
 We need a rotation and I hope we can find a way to honor past board members, perhaps on the Foundation site.
 * **Staggered terms, and how it's being implemented.** I like the idea that the some of the board will phase out at different times.
 I think having the continuity is important.
 I also like that after this election, the plan is to choose half the board at random for a shorter term.
 That seems like the fairest way to achieve this goal.
 * **Nominating committees as an encouraging/enabling body.** Empowering a nominating committee to seek out and encourage potential candidates is a great way to achieve a diverse slate.
 I like this as a purpose of the nominating committee.